How to View Art

 About the Event

-Please join us virtually for a lecture by Dr. Ariela Lazar on her upcoming three-course sequence How to View Art.
+Please join us virtually for a presentation by Dr. Ariela Lazar on her popular, upcoming three-course sequence How to View Art.

 How to View Art teaches participants the skills of art observation with the goal that participants become skilled, independent art viewers.
-In this preview event, Dr. Lazar will present the principles behind this popular program, as well as answer your questions.
+In this preview event, Dr. Lazar will present the principles behind this popular course sequence, as well as answer your questions.

 Director, Visual Arts Education and Outreach